 7. Enable Reviews/Ratings On Your Checkout Pages

-One more factor that builds trust and gives your customers the confidence to shop from your store is reviews and ratings.
+Reviews and ratings are another factor that builds trust and gives your customers confidence to shop from your store.
 According to Trustpilot, 89% of customers read reviews before they purchase anything online.

 Customer reviews act as social proof that builds trust and encourages your potential customers to take your desired action.

-According to 55% of customers, online reviews impact their buying decision in one way or the other.
+According to 55% of customers, online reviews impact their buying decisions in one way or the other.

 8. Enable Auto-Save Feature